gambitcomminc/electric-meter-monitoring/README.md

 https://www.sagewell.com/smart-meter-analytics.html

-This DIY project affordably implements collection and simple statistical for a residential electric meter in your own home or business.
+This DIY project affordably implements collection and simple statistical analysis for a residential electric meter in your own home or business.
 Follow-up projects can expand on the analytics of the collected data set.